 Never Let Me Go ends with all the efforts of both the clone protagonists and the clone-rights activists who had been working behind the scenes since before the book began being nullified and reversed after a Mad Doctor uses illegal means to create genetically perfect children, a scandal that turns the general population against cloning.
 This is never foreshadowed at all prior to The Reveal, and thus could qualify for Shocking Swerve as well as this.

-In the short story collection, The Dark Side of the Earth, every single story except for the last one ends with a Cruel Twist Ending.
+In the short story collection, The Dark Side of the Earth, every single story except for the last one ends with a cruel twist.
 The story Silent Pursuit easily takes the cake: The lead detective rides the subway one night and, out of sheer luck, sees the murderer knocking a woman unconscious on the last train.
 He races to get there before he can get off and a fistfight ensues, culminating in the detective throwing the murderer out of the window and into the river.
 He helps the victim up and, when they get off the train, they are surrounded by policemen pointing their guns at him and ordering him to let her go.
 Because the real murderer is dead in the river, the woman is unconscious, and he can provide no genuine alibis for the dates of the other murders, all present evidence points to him being the real murderer; and he will never be able to prove otherwise.